 Perhaps the most important point is that prevention is the most powerful tool against cardiovascular disease.

-The objective is to push a heart attack, heart failure, peripheral vascular disease, valvular disease, or a stroke as far down the road as possible.
+The objective is to push a heart attack, heart failure, peripheral vascular disease, valvular disease, or a stroke as far into the future as possible.

 Heart Health Risk Score Criteria